A woman in Ecuador was mistakenly declared dead. A doctor says these cases are rare

 A similar case that occurred in Iowa in January resulted in a $10,000 fine for the Alzheimer's care facility that sent a hospice patient to a funeral home, where workers discovered her gasping for air in a body bag.

 According to Hughes, the first step in determining whether a patient is dead is trying to get them to respond.
 If that doesn't work, doctors will typically look for signs that blood is pumping (such as searching for a pulse) and that the person is breathing (such as feeling their chest move).
-Finally, doctors may shine a light in the patient's eye to see if their pupils dilate in response.
+Finally, doctors may check to see if a person's pupils are dilated and whether they constrict in response to light.
 If none of that works, they are likely dead.

 But there are a number of reasons a living person could be mistaken for dead, Hughes said.
 Doctors who are "less than diligent" may hurriedly do a cursory examination of a patient and fail to pick up on signs of life, and poor medical education may also contribute, he said.